Indiana Current Year Partnership Return Booklet with Forms and Schedules

 Historical Past-Year Versions of Indiana IT-65 Booklet

-We have a total of twelve past-year versions of IT-65 Booklet in the TaxFormFinder archives, including for the previous tax year.
+We have a total of thirteen past-year versions of IT-65 Booklet in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 TaxFormFinder Disclaimer: